ssoranno/TemperatureServer/README.md

 The URL for the webpage is set to the ip address of the server.<br>
 Example: http://10.0.0.97

+This server can be paired with the Temperature Monitor Application to constantly send temperature data to an device iOS device.

 ## Materials Required
 Digilent MX7 Development Board<br>
 TC1 Sensor<br>